openai/openai-cookbook/project/rubric.md

 #### Clarity and Comprehensibility

-Is the content easy to understand?
+Is the language easy to understand?
 Are things well-explained?

 | Score | Description                                         |
 | ----- | --------------------------------------------------- |